 Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against Daktronics, Inc. (DAKT)

-/EIN News/ -- NEW YORK, Dec.
-22, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of all persons or entities who purchased the securities of Daktronics, Inc. (“Daktronics” or the “Company”) (NASDAQ: DAKT) between March 10, 2022 and December 6, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+22, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of all persons or entities who purchased the securities of Daktronics, Inc. ("Daktronics" or the "Company") DAKT between March 10, 2022 and December 6, 2022, both dates inclusive (the "Class Period").

 The Complaint alleges that throughout the Class Period, Defendants made materially false and/or misleading statements, as well as failed to disclose material adverse facts about the Company's business, operations, and prospects.
 Specifically, the Complaint alleges that Defendants failed to disclose to investors: (1) that the Company was experiencing challenges with increased costs, including supply chain disruptions, that impacted Daktronics' ability to fund inventory levels and operations; (2) that, as a result, it was probable that some portion of the Company's deferred tax assets would not be realized; (3) that as a result, Daktronics was reasonably likely to record a material valuation allowance to its deferred tax assets; (4) that there were material weaknesses in the Company's internal controls over financial reporting related to income taxes; (5) that the foregoing presented liquidity concerns and there was substantial doubt as to the Company's ability to continue as a going concern; (6) as a result, Defendants' statements about its business, operations, and prospects were materially false and misleading and/or lacked a reasonable basis at all relevant times.